 If a spouse fails to appear, the repercussions may lead to a Judge ruling in favor of the spouse who did show.
 This means losing out on any opportunity to be heard.
 Many of the requests made by the spouse who did appear may be granted.

 OUR Missouri-based Divorce LawyerS ARE READY TO WORK FOR YOU

 To best understand your options, you should seek the guidance of a compassionate and experienced divorce lawyer.
 With over 30 years of experience serving the areas of Chesterfield, Ballwin, and Wildwood, Missouri, Attorney Jay Galmiche has the knowledge to lead you to the best results for your family and you.
 He personally handles your case, giving you the individual attention that you need beginning with your first free initial consultation.
 Contact Galmiche Law Firm Today!

 What if I Cannot Find my Spouse During a Divorce?

-At Galmiche Law Firm, P.C., we are well-versed in both contested and uncontested divorce procedures.
-No matter which route you need to take to dissolve your marriage, you can count on your St. Louis divorce attorneys to provide engaged, responsive, and assertive representation that has your long-term well-being in mind.
+At Galmiche Law Firm, P.C., our family lawyers in Chesterfield, MO, are well-versed in both contested and uncontested divorce procedures.
+No matter which route you need to take to dissolve your marriage, you can count on us to provide engaged, responsive, and assertive representation that has your long-term well-being in mind.
 We are ready to hear your story, assess your options, and devise a legal strategy that will help ensure that your divorce is completed as swiftly and efficiently as possible.
 To get started, contact us for a free, in-person consultation.